stardog-union/aws-lambda-data-loader/README.md

 - A running Stardog Server with a database named the same as `STARDOG_DATABASE` found in the `.env`

+- A local node environment

 ## Deploy to AWS Lambda

+1. Build the project with `npm install`

-1. Configure your AWS CLI
+2. Configure your AWS CLI
    `aws configure`

-2. Create a package to deploy to AWS lambda
+3. Create a package to deploy to AWS lambda
    `zip -r function.zip .`

-3. Update the function
+4. Update the function
    `aws lambda update-function-code --function-name s3tostardog --zip-file fileb://function.zip`

-4. Verify that the update was "Successful"
+5. Verify that the update was "Successful"
    `aws lambda get-function --function-name s3tostardog`

-5. Run the function from the AWS console.
+6. Run the function from the AWS console.

-6. Verify that the lambda function worked by querying Stardog
+7. Verify that the lambda function worked by querying Stardog

 # Reference